Fxztam/setup_pg_adb/livelabs/create-user/create-user.md

 ## **STEP 3:** Create a database user

-Now create the `CUSTOMER_360` user.
+Now create the `GRAPH_DEV` user.
 Enter the following commands into the SQL Worksheet and run it while connected as the Admin user.

 Note: Replace **<specify_a_password>** with a valid password string.